 Our portfolio provides direct exposure to a broad array of blockbuster therapies.
-As of December 31, 2021, our portfolio included royalties on 14 therapies that each generated end-market sales of more than \$1 billion, including five therapies that each generated end-market sales of more than \$3 billion.
+As of January 31, 2023, our portfolio included royalties on 15 therapies that each generated end-market sales of more than \$1 billion in 2022, including five therapies that each generated end-market sales of more than \$3 billion.
 The therapies within our royalty portfolio are marketed by leading global biopharmaceutical companies for whom these products are important sources of revenue.
 Given the marketers' significant focus on and investment in these products, they are motivated to invest substantial resources in driving continued sales growth.

 Our portfolio is highly diversified across products, therapeutic areas and marketers.
-Our portfolio consists of royalties on more than 35 marketed biopharmaceutical therapies which address a wide range of therapeutic areas, including rare diseases, cancer, neurology, immunology, hematology and diabetes.
-In the year ended December 31, 2021, no individual therapy accounted for more than 19% of our royalty receipts, no therapeutic area accounted for more than 29% of our royalty receipts and no marketer represented more than 27% of our royalty receipts.
+As of January 31, 2023, our portfolio consists of royalties on more than 35 marketed biopharmaceutical therapies which address a wide range of therapeutic areas, including rare diseases, cancer, neurology, immunology, hematology and diabetes.
+In 2022, no individual therapy accounted for more than 21% of our royalty receipts, no therapeutic area accounted for more than 29% of our royalty receipts and no marketer represented more than 25% of our royalty receipts.
 The royalties in our portfolio entitle us to payments based directly on the top-line sales of the associated therapies, rather than the profits of these therapies.
 As such, the diversification of our profits directly reflects the diversification of our royalty receipts, rather than varying levels of product-level profitability, as would typically be expected within a biopharmaceutical company.
-The graphic below shows the diversification within our 2021 royalty receipts by product, therapeutic area and marketer.
+The graphic below shows the diversification within our 2022 royalty receipts by product, therapeutic area and marketer.